LenweSeregon/CodingGameRacePod/README.md

 ### From Wood 2
 * My first step as stated in 14/12/2012 was to work on my base code architecture in order to make the code evolve faster afterwards
-* Simply including the algorithm tip provided by Coding games allowed me to pass to Wood 1, no much thinking there, simply add to add that part on my code architecture
+* Simply including the algorithm tip provided by Coding games allowed me to pass to Wood 1, no much reflection there, simply add to add that part on my code architecture

 ### From Wood 1
+* With access to BOOST, I've trivially enough add it to the code, ensuring the boost is available and that a certain distance (quite arbitrary, I set it to 100) is separating our pod to the next checkpoint in order to not waste boost

+### From Bronze

 ## Timeline